WGPlaner/wg_planer/Documentation/SRS/SRS.md

 -->

 #### 3.1.8 Gamification
-Each tasks gets a number of points that the user can define.
+Each task gets a number of points that the user can define.
 A user earns these points by finishing a task.
-A ranking motivates the user to finish more tasks and the members of the shared flat may deicide on a bonus that the user with the most points gets at the end of a month.
+A ranking motivates the user to finish more tasks and the members of the shared flat may decide on a bonus that the user with the most points gets at the end of a month.

 <!--
 In der Kategorie Aufgaben, kann zu jeder Aufgabe ein bestimmter Punktewert vergeben werden, den die WG frei wählen kann.
 Diese Punkte können sich die Nutzer durch erledigen dieser Aufgaben erspielen.
 In einer Übersicht wird dann Rangliste angezeigt.
 Die WG kann beispielsweise für den Gewinner des Monats eine Belohnung festlegen, was die Motivation, zum Beispiel zum Putzen, steigert.